kirchhoffing/fitpersona/OVERVIEW.md

 * Add new programs via `workoutProgramMap.ts` and `programRules[]`, with fallback via `any` wildcards
 * No hardcoded rules for multi-day splits—handled via clean, data-driven logic

+### 🩹 Injury Adaptation System

+* **Data Collection**: During onboarding, users are asked about health conditions and injuries through a dedicated step
+* **Storage**: Injury data is stored in the Profile model under the `preferences` JSON field as an array of condition identifiers
+* **Adaptation Logic**:
+  * Each exercise in the database includes a `riskyFor` array listing conditions that make it potentially unsafe
+  * When generating workout programs, the system cross-references user conditions with exercise risk factors
+  * Risky exercises are automatically replaced with safe alternatives targeting the same muscle groups
+  * Alternatives are specified in each exercise's `alternatives` array and prioritized by muscle group match
+* **Fallback Behavior**:
+  * If no direct alternative exists for a risky exercise, the system searches for any safe exercise targeting the same primary muscle group
+  * For conflicting conditions (e.g., contradictory limitations), the system prioritizes safety by implementing all restrictions
+  * If no suitable alternative can be found, the exercise is omitted with a notification to the user
+* **Implementation**: The exercise replacement algorithm is implemented in `apps/web/src/lib/workouts/modifiers/health-aware-replacer.ts`

 ---

 ### 🏋️‍♂️ Exercises Page